-High unemployment is on the march in Mexico, where manufacturing companies are moving abroad in search of lower costs and even cheaper labour.
+High unemployment is on the march in Mexico, where manufacturing companies are shutting down and moving abroad in search of lower costs and even cheaper labor.
 Sound familiar?

-Recent statistics show the Mexican economy in tatters, with auto and manufacturing workers suffering a fate not unlike Canadian and U.S. workers who saw tens of thousands of their jobs fly south in the wake of NAFTA.
+Recent statistics show the Mexican economy in tatters, with auto and manufacturing workers suffering a fate not unlike U.S. workers who saw tens of thousands of their jobs sprout wings and fly south in the wake of NAFTA.